Mayurji/mayurji.github.io/_posts/2021-01-10-vector-matrix-I.md

 ---
 layout: post
 title: Vector Computation in Python
-description: Saving memory is an essential aspect of performant programming!
+description: Do it Parallelly!
 category: Blog
 date:   2021-01-10 13:43:52 +0530
 ---
 To understand and work better with computationally extensive task requires us to understand the working of python under the hood.
-So in this post, we'll discuss and understand, how python interacts at the system level, to identify the bottlenecks and how to overcome it.
+In this post, we'll discuss and understand, how python interacts at the system level, to identify the bottlenecks and how to overcome it.
 Unsurprisingly, vector computation plays a key role in making the system run faster and we'll see, how different python codes affects the CPU performance and how can we effectively reduce the cost of performance.
-And at the end, we'll see Numpy, numexpr tools to the master of vector operation.
+And at the end, we'll see Numpy, numexpr tools for faster computation.

 <center>
 <img src="{{site.url}}/assets/images/dicts_sets/front-ds.png" class="post-body" style="zoom: 5%; background-color:#DCDCDC;" width="1000" height="600"/><br>
 <p>Figure 1: Data Structures</p>
 </center>

-## How python moves in system
+### How python moves in system

 In python, a variable declaration leads to creating a reference to the variable through pointers.
 It helps python create variable without knowing the datatype before hand, since python only holds the address irrespective of where it points to.
 The performance degradation happens when we want to access a stored element.